Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Results

 Results for the other two survey measures of ingroup threat show the same patterns (Figures~\ref{fig:change_threat_ingr1},~\ref{fig:change_threat_ingr3}).
-Results for the measures of personal threat (Figures~\ref{fig:change_threat_pers1},~\ref{fig:change_threat_pers2}), and overall threat to everyone independently of political orientation (Figure~\ref{fig:change_threat_overall}), show similar although less strong patterns, as expected given that those types of threat are not critical for the hypothesized relationship between ingroup threat and commenter inequality of influence.
+Results for the measures of personal threat (Figures~\ref{fig:change_threat_pers1},~\ref{fig:change_threat_pers2}), and the overall threat to everyone independently of political orientation (Figure~\ref{fig:change_threat_overall}), show similar although less strong patterns, as expected given that those types of threat are not critical for the hypothesized relationship between ingroup threat and inequality of attention to ingroup members.